Othentic-Labs/PRNG-avs-example/README.md

 ```

 ## Architecture

+### Task Triggers:
+This repository contains two methods to trigger a Task:
+1. **New Block Production Trigger:** A task is automatically triggered every time a new block is produced on the blockchain.

+2. **Custom Event-Based Trigger:** A task is triggered when a specific custom event is emitted by a smart contract.
+When the event occurs, the log details (such as transaction hash, block number, and event data) are captured.
+A corresponding task is executed based on the event data.

 The Performer node executes tasks using the Task Execution Service and sends the results to the p2p network.

 Attester Nodes validate task execution through the Validation Service.
 Based on the Validation Service's response, attesters sign the tasks.
 In this AVS: